Phaiax/ArcticTypescript/README.md

 You can look inside the <code>example folder</code> for setup examples.

-Temporarily, you need to define the compiler settings twice: You will also need a <code>tsconfig.json</code> file.
-Autocompletion and error view will now be initialized using <code>tsconfig.json</code>.
+Temporarily, you need to define the compiler settings twice:

+You will also need a <code>tsconfig.json</code> file.

 Example: